Security tips to protect your workspace

 Understand Slack usage

-On the Pro, Business+ and Enterprise Grid subscriptions, workspace owners can view analytics and usage for insight into how members use Slack.
+On paid subscriptions, workspace owners can view analytics and usage for insight into how members use Slack.